Myofibroblasts slow down defect recombination dynamics in mixed cell monolayers: Introduction

-In this work, we create an in vitro system consisting of fibroblasts and myofibroblasts of varying ratios to mimic the progressive nature of fibrosis.
+We create an in vitro system consisting of varying ratios of fibroblasts and myofibroblasts to mimic the progressive nature of fibrosis.
 Using time-lapse live-cell microscopy and immunofluorescence, we study topological defects that arise naturally in dense monolayers and when cells are cultured on topographically patterned substrates.
-Our study reveals the following: 1) Myofibroblasts adopt an elongated morphology in response to surrounding fibroblasts.
+Myofibroblasts adopt an elongated morphology in response to surrounding fibroblasts.
 Together, these two phenotypes form an active nematic layer, where elasticity dominates over activity.
-2) Defect relaxation slows down with increasing myofibroblast concentration, reminiscent of systems with quenched disorder, with the myofibroblast fraction acting as a tunable disorder strength.
-3) Using a substrate with unidirectional orientation, we demonstrate that monolayers containing more myofibroblasts exhibit decreased alignment order, thereby establishing external alignment as a quantitative diagnostic platform for monitoring the amount of myofibroblasts in the system.
-4) Distinct phenotypes develop affinity for defects of different topological charges.
+Our study reveals that defect relaxation slows down with increasing myofibroblast concentration, reminiscent of systems with quenched disorder, with the myofibroblast fraction ($\Phi_\mathrm{MF}$) acting as a tunable disorder strength.
+Using a substrate with unidirectional orientation, we demonstrate that monolayers containing more myofibroblasts exhibit decreased alignment order.
+Finally, we find that distinct phenotypes develop affinity for defects of different topological charges.
 Less active myofibroblasts exploit defects in long-range LC organization by avoiding the more motile, positively-charged defects.
-Together, these findings suggest that defects create a distinct mechanical environment and illuminate the feedback loop between defect stabilization and local myofibroblast enrichment.
+Together, these findings suggest that defects create a distinct mechanical environment and illuminate the feedback loop between defect stabilization and local myofibroblast enrichment.local myofibroblast enrichment.